YuanXinCherry/Person-reID-Evaluation/README.md

 python test.py
 ```

-Finally, you can get the curve of mReP and mFR.
+Finally, you can get rank-1, mAP, mVP, mReP, MREP, MFR and the curve of mReP and mFR.